Mass media in the Philippines

 Mass media in the Philippines consists of several types of media: television, radio, newspapers, magazines, cinema, and websites.

 In 2004, the Philippines had 225 television stations, 369 AM radio broadcast stations, 583 FM radio broadcast stations, 10 internet radio stations, 5 shortwave stations and 7 million newspapers in circulation.

-Media outlets, such as PTV/RPN/IBC (television) and the Philippine Broadcasting Service (radio), are government-run, while most outlets are privately owned.
+Media outlets, such as PTV/RPN/IBC (television) and the Presidential Broadcast Service (radio), are government-run, while most outlets are privately owned.

-The most widely read newspapers are the Manila Bulletin, The Philippine Star, Philippine Daily Inquirer, Business Mirror, and BusinessWorld.
+The most trusted newspapers in the Philippines are the Philippine Daily Inquirer, Manila Bulletin, and The Philippine Star.

+Newspapers

+Newspapers in the Philippines include broadsheets Manila Bulletin, Philippine Daily Inquirer, and the Philippine Star, and tabloids Pilipino Star Ngayon, Bulgar, Abante, Balita, and Superbalita Cebu.